Manoj-kumartech/Front-End---Myntra-Project/README.md

 +49 176 83469302
 manoj.software.dev@gmail.com

-Thank you
+Thank you.
-Keep learning
+Keep learning.
-Never stop learning
+Never stop learning.
-Be consistent
+Be consistent.
-Set your goals
+Set your goals.
 Success is yours.